UbiquityRobotics/demos/fiducial_follow/README.md

 ## follow.py

 The fiducial_follow demo uses [aruco_detect](http://wiki.ros.org/aruco_detect)
 to detect fiducials in the image feed from a camera.
-Default usage will follow the`target_fiducial` when in view or search for it if not found like legacy version.
-Movement commands are optionally issued to the script to allow it to follow a path of fiducials or do simple driving operations to re-position to next fiducial.
+Default usage will follow the default #49 `target_fiducial`.
+When the `target_fiducial` is in view or search for it if not found which was the only mode of the original version of fiducial follow demo.

-An optional yet flexible interface has been added to greatly increase the possible usage of follow.py to do useful and programable on the fly following of pre placed fiducials on the floor or walls.
+An optional yet flexible interface has been added to greatly increase the possible usage of follow.py to respond to commands on an inbound ros topic and issue status on a second topic.
+The new mode allows for programable on the fly following of pre placed fiducials on the floor or walls as well as very simple movement commands that may be required to keep the next fiducial in view prior to going to that fiducial.
+This new mode is an alternative to our full room navigation methods which are in general more complex but also far more exact in navigation of a work space that uses ceiling fiducial map.

-There is an interface to follow.py that allows control using messages on topic /follower_commands which follow.py listens upon.
-A list of fiducials for the robot to follow can be received up front or as the robot progresses.
+There is an interface to follow.py that allows control using messages on topic `/follower_commands`.
+A list of messages can include new setup parameters as well as fiducials for the robot to follow or act upon.
+These commands can be queued in the follow.py app or can be received as the robot progresses and the user app detects status that then requires a new command to be issued to the robot.
 The status for completed commands comes out on topic /follower_status.
 Included in the commands are simple movement commands that allow the robot to drive or turn which could be useful to find the next fiducial if it is out of view after the prior fiducial has been found.
 This also allows use of different paths through floor based fiducials based on the directions in the commands to turn towards the next fiducial target.